Edit online

 • Tools to explore the overall project.
 The chat modes have access to:

-• A tool which can perform keyword search in the project, for example you can ask it:
+• Tool which can perform keyword search in the project.
+For example, you can ask it:

 Find topics about Git Push in the project